kenergy/MunkiFace/README.md

 After the read-only functionality is pretty solid, I'll start working on some very basic read/write stuff.
-Basic as in, providing a mechanism for editing the description of the installer and hopefully adding drag-n-drop functionality such that catalogs can be created and modified by simply dragging packages from one list into another.
+Basic as in, providing a mechanism for editing the description of the installer and hopefully adding drag-n-drop functionality such that manifests can be created and modified by simply dragging packages from one list into another.